beepeng86/oms/README.md

-# TradeMaster - OMS
+# Trading - OMS
 ## Overview
-Order Management System (OMS) is part of TradeMaster project.
+Order Management System (OMS) is part of Trading project.
 More description .....

 ## To Run
 At current point of time, we have three big main components from docker compose perspective: